apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 the autoscale may not scale fast enough.

-This is why the DynamoDB On-Demand appears to be a better option for workloads with Hadoop, Spark, Hive and othe rapplications.
+This is why the DynamoDB On-Demand appears to be a better option for workloads with Hadoop, Spark, Hive and other applications.

-If autoscaling is to be used, we recommend experimenting with the option, based on usage information collected from previous days, and and choosing a combination of retry counts and an interval which allow for the clients to cope with some throttling, but not to time-out other applications.
+If autoscaling is to be used, we recommend experimenting with the option, based on usage information collected from previous days, and choosing a combination of retry counts and an interval which allow for the clients to cope with some throttling, but not to time-out other applications.